Skip to main content

 Wedding Photo Booth Attendant Tipping Guide

-Photo booth attendants keep things fun and running smoothly.
-Tipping is optional but a nice gesture, especially if they went above and beyond.
+Photo booth attendants keep things fun and running smoothly throughout your reception.
+Tipping is optional but a nice gesture, especially if they made the booth a highlight of the night.

 Standard Tip Range